redhat-cop/network.interfaces/README.md

 ```

 **Capabilities**
-- `Build Brownfield Inventory`: Users want to be able to get the facts for INTERFACES resources and store it as host_vars thus enabling the capability to get facts for all the hosts within the inventory and store facts in a structured format which acts as SOT.
+- `Build Brownfield Inventory`: Users want to be able to get the facts for INTERFACES resources and store it as host_vars thus enabling the capability to get facts for all the hosts within the inventory and store facts in a structured format that acts as SOT.
-- `INTERFACES Resource Management`: Users want to be able to manage the interfaces,L2 interfaces and L3 interfaces configurations.This also includes the enablement of gathering facts, updating INTERFACE resource host-vars and deploying config onto the appliance.
+- `INTERFACES Resource Management`: Users want to be able to manage the interfaces, L2 interfaces and L3 interfaces configurations.
+This also includes the enablement of gathering facts, updating INTERFACE resource host-vars and deploying config onto the appliance.
-- `INTERFACES Health Checks`: Users want to be able to perform health checks for INTERFACES resource.These health checks should be able to provide the interfaces admin operational state with necessary details.
+- `INTERFACES Health Checks`: Users want to be able to perform health checks for INTERFACES resources.
+These health checks should be able to provide the interface's admin operational state with the necessary details.

 ### Usage
-- This platform agnostic role enables the user to perform INTERFACES health checks.Users can perform following health checks:
+- This platform-agnostic role enables the user to perform INTERFACES health checks.
+Users can perform the following health checks:
        `all_operational_state_up`
        `min_operational_state_up`
        `all_administratnal_state_up`
        `min_administratnal_state_up`

-- This role enables users to create a runtime brownfield inventory with all the INTERFACES configuration in terms of host vars.
-These host vars are ansible facts which have been gathered through the *_interfaces, *_l2_interfaces and *_l3_interfaces network resource module.The tasks offered by this role could be observed as below:
+- This role enables users to create a runtime brownfield inventory with all the INTERFACES configurations in terms of host vars.
+These host vars are ansible facts that have been gathered through the *_interfaces, *_l2_interfaces and *_l3_interfaces network resource module.
+The tasks offered by this role could be observed  below:

 ## Perform INTERFACES Health Checks
-#### Health Checks operation fetch the current status INTERFACES operation state health.
+#### Health Checks operation fetches the current status of INTERFACES operation state health.

 ```yaml
 health_checks.yml